timmyvo54/timmyvo54/README.md

 - Hi, I am @timmyvo54
-- I am a student at UW, studying Computer Engineering
+- I am a freshman at UW, studying Computer Engineering
 - I completed an Assosciates in Arts degree at South Sound Community College
-- I will graduate around the end of 2023
+- I will graduate at UW around the end of 2023
-- I am currently know Java and planning to learn Python
+- I currently know Java and I am planning to learn Python
 - I am looking for internships
 - You can reach me at:
     Email: timmyv54@uw.edu